Times change and my website needed to change too. To see the 2020 update of this article click this link

 That will depend on the efforts of pet owners like you.
 I am confident that there will come a time when pediatric spay/neuter of our pets is considered to have been a major error in judgment.

 Organized institutional pressure to practice pediatric spay/neuter is very pervasive in America.
 It's proponents are highly vocal and well financed.
-No level of government is free of its mantra.
-Official publications are carefully sanitized to assure only one side of the question is presented.
+No level of government is free of their mantra.
+Their many publications are carefully sanitized to assure only their side of the question is presented.